agilekidz/stack/README.md

 #### Documentation

-You can read the documentation for React [here](https://reactjs.org/docs/getting-started.html).
+The documentation for React can be found [here](https://reactjs.org/docs/getting-started.html).

 #### Tutorials